badiaamakhlouf/DS_ML_InterviewBank/pages/classification_analysis.md

 ### Q9- How to define Recall, Sensitivity or True Positive Rate?
 - Recall measures the ability of a classifier to find all the relevant cases within a dataset.
+- The same here, it is used for binary classification
 - It divides number of true positives samples by the sum of true positives and false negatives.
 - A high recall indicates that the classifier is effectively identifying most of the positive cases in the dataset.
 - Recall = Sensitivity = True Positive Rate.